nitish-raj/LocalChat/README.md

 ## 🌟 Star History

-If you find LocalChat useful, please consider giving it a star! ⭐
+If you find LocalAI Hub useful, please consider giving it a star! ⭐

 ---